Ganesh Housing Corporation Limited

 Further the Board reviewed the performance of the individual directors on the basis ofthe criteria such as regular attendance in meeting the contribution of the individualdirector to the Board and committee meetings like preparedness on the issues/ matters tobe discussed meaningful and constructive contribution and inputs in meetings etc. Inaddition the Chairman was also evaluated on the key aspects of his role.

 In a separate meeting of Independent Directors held on 31st March 2022 performance ofnon-independent directors performance of the Board as a whole and performance of theChairman was evaluated.

 21. SIGNIFICANT AND MATERIAL ORDERS

 During the year under review there were no significant or material orders passed bythe regulators or courts or tribunals impacting the going concern status and company'soperations in future.

 25. DISCLOSURE AS REQUIRED UNDER SECTION 22 OF SEXUAL HARASSMENT OF WOMEN AT WORKPLACE_PREVENTION PROHIBITION AND REDRESSAL_ ACT 2013

-During the financial year 2016-17 the Company has received Nil complaints on sexualharassment out of which Nil complaints have been disposed of and appropriate action takenand Nil complaints remain pending as of 31st March 2017.
+During the financial year 2021-2022 the Company has received Nil complaints on sexualharassment out of which Nil complaints have been disposed of and Nil complaints remainedpending as of 31st March 2022.